A Scene is Worth a Thousand Features: Feed-Forward Camera Localization from a Collection of Image Features: Experiments

 \subsection{Indoor6 Dataset}

 The Indoor6 dataset \citep{Do_2022_SceneLandmarkLoc} contains six indoor scenes that present challenges like repetitive or uncharacteristic areas and significant illumination changes.
-Given the smaller scene area compared to the Cambridge or Wayspots datasets, we only use the top-10 mapping images for MASt3R, Reloc3r, and \ours.
+We also include the results of MASt3R + Kapture \citep{leroy2024grounding, humenberger2020robust}, an approach that requires an initial SfM model and uses MASt3R as a 2D-2D matcher, and a variant of MASt3R that relies directly in its 3D point and matching heads instead of building a SfM model.
+Given the smaller scene area compared to the Wayspots dataset, we build a retrieval system that returns the top-10 mapping images.
+We use the same retrieved images for MASt3R approaches, E5+1 (ALKD-LG), Reloc3r, and \ours.
 Besides, we reduce our map representation size to $\textrm{N}=1,500$.

 Table \ref{tab:indoor6_rio10} (left) presents the median pose errors and the percentage of accepted query frames under the 10cm, 10\textdegree\xspace and 20cm, 20\textdegree\xspace thresholds. \ours achieves the highest acceptance rates for both thresholds among all competitors. \ours surpasses even \mbox{MASt3R + Kapture}, a method that requires extensive mapping preparation before localization. \ours also outperforms ACE and GLACE while reducing the mapping preparation stage to mere seconds.
-In the 10cm, 10$^\circ$ regime, \ours boosts the accuracy of Reloc3r and MASt3R by 59\% and 98\%, respectively, improving significantly upon other RPR approaches.
+In the 10cm, 10$^\circ$ regime, \ours boosts the accuracy of MASt3R, Reloc3r and E5+1 (ALKD-LG) by 99\%, 59\% and 13\%, respectively, improving significantly upon other RPR approaches.
+Since the \textit{Unseen} methods use the top-10 instead of top-20 retrieved images as in Wayspots, their latencies are reduced.
+For instance, we see that \ours and Reloc3r localizes a new query frame in only 0.3s.